 1/2 cup Hershey's candy corn bars

 In a large bowl, microwave chocolate chips, peanut butter and butter for 1 minute; stir.
-Return to microwave for 30 seconds or until mixture is smooth.
+Return to microwave for 30 seconds or until the mixture is smooth.
 Stir in vanilla extract.
 Combine chocolate mixture with Chex cereal.
 Stir until evenly coated.
 Combine cereal and powdered sugar; mix until well coated.
 Add candy, sprinkles and eyeballs.
-Store in airtight container
+Store in an airtight container.